Shawnee National Forest: Recreation

+Pounds Hollow Recreation Area is also located within the forest.
+In northwestern Pope County, Jackson Falls is a noted location for rock climbing and speed climbing.

 The Shawnee National Forest was among the best sites from which to view the solar eclipse of August 21, 2017, with two minutes 44 seconds of totality and was again in 2024, with four minutes and seven seconds of totality.